Twins will move on without Eddie Rosario; Berrios, Buxton sign

 As the Twins started their path toward baseball’s single-season home run record in 2019, Eddie Rosario nicknamed his teammates “The Bomba Squad.”

-Now the squad will be without one of its most popular members.
+The nickname will live on, but Rosario likely won’t be around to use it.

 Rosario fell victim to MLB’s pandemic-caused pinched economy Wednesday when the Twins did not offer him a contract tender, making the six-year veteran left fielder a free agent.
-Tendering the 29-year-old would have made him eligible for arbitration, and he likely would have received a one-year contract in excess of $10 million.
+Tendering the 29-year-old would have made him eligible for his final year of arbitration, and he likely would have received a one-year contract in excess of $10 million.

+“We felt like with where our team is, with where we may have opportunities for depth, and ways to add to our major league club, and where there are other holes where we want to try and fill, we felt this was the best decision for the team,” said Derek Falvey, the Twins president of baseball operations.

+“They’re always agonizing.
+They’re always difficult.
+And we very much appreciate everything Eddie has done up to this point.
+He’s been a big part of this team over the last number of years.”

 In a surprise move, righthanded reliever Matt Wisler was also non-tendered.

-The Twins “will stay engaged” with Rosario and Wisler, president of baseball operations Derek Falvey said, in hopes that agreements can still be reached.
-But he acknowledged that there are 29 other potential bidders now.
+The Twins “will stay engaged” with Rosario and Wisler, Falvey said, in hopes that agreements can still be reached.
+He acknowledged that there are 29 other potential bidders now.
+In Wisler’s case, Falvey said he plans to stay in touch with the righthander’s agent.

+The Twins did sign arbitration-eligible pitchers Jose Berrios, Tyler Duffey and Caleb Thielbar.

-Taylor Rogers was tendered, and the team is close to working out a deal with the lefthanded reliever.
+Taylor Rogers was tendered, but the team is close to working out a deal with the lefthanded reliever.

-Across baseball, there were 59 arbitration eligible players — players whose service time fell between three and six years — who were not tendered, added to a crowded field of free agents that numbers close to 250.
+Rosario was placed on waivers Tuesday, giving every other MLB team a chance to claim him before noon Wednesday and tender him, but there were no takers.
+That meant 29 other teams agreed with the Twins in that Rosario is not a $10 million a year player.

+“And we gave his agent the heads-up the other day when he was placed on outright waivers,” Falvey said, “that we were doing that really with an eye toward him getting a chance to basically have all 30 clubs make their decision on his tender amount and what the arbitration salary might look like.”

 There are less expensive left field options for the Twins.

-Brent Rooker, 25, was impressive in a seven-game stint before he broke an arm when hit by a pitch.
-And Trevor Larnach, 23, was the first round pick (20th overall) in 2018 from Oregon State.
-Larnach was idled in 2020 because of the minor league shutdown and would likely be playing at AAA in 2021.
+Brent Rooker, 25, was impressive in a seven-game stint before he broke an arm when hit by a pitch and seems ready to make the jump to the major leagues.
+And Trevor Larnach, 23, was the first-round pick (20th overall) in 2018 from Oregon State.
+He was idled in 2020 because of the minor league shutdown and would likely be playing at AAA in 2021.

 Wisler, claimed off waivers from Seattle after the 2019 season, was excellent for the Twins in 2020.
 The 28-year-old had a 1.08 ERA in 25⅓ innings, with 35 strikeouts.